Maths

 Year 11:

-Careers – Links to many careers such as Statistician, Data Analysist, Stock Market Analyst and Broker, Commuter programming, Self Employed Business, Architecture, Engineering, Manufacturing and Graphic Design
+Careers – Links to many careers such as Statistician, Data Analyst, Stock Market Analyst and Broker, Computer Programming, Self-employed Business, Architecture, Engineering, Manufacturing and Graphic Design.

 How will I be assessed?